NizarAlsaeed/formsAnalyser/README.md

 ## What is it?
 This is contribuition to the orginal repo , fixing  :
 1- make it upload excel files only
-2- deploy the app to heruko    >> Raneem
+2- deploy the app to heruko  : https://formanalyser.herokuapp.com/
 3- style >> mahmoud
 4- add custom chart type >>> Noura
 5- refactor the code